Maternity and paternity leave is protected time that an employee can take off to care for their newborn or newly adopted child.

 For more information, check out the US Department of Labor’s Employer’s Guide to the FMLA.

-Since these laws and requirements differ from state-to-state, be sure to check your state’s Department of Labor website.
+Since these laws differ from state-to-state, be sure to check your state’s Department of Labor website.

 Is there a reason to offer maternity or paternity leave if I don’t have to?